What to Consider When Choosing a Structure for Your New Business

 If it is important to you that your business continues after your death, you should choose a legal entity that will allow this:

-• A sole proprietorship as a legal entity is not separate from your personal estate, and a business operating as one will therefore cease to exist after the owner dies.
+• A sole proprietorship as a legal entity is not separate from your estate, and a business operating as one will therefore cease to exist after the owner dies.

 • A partnership will dissolve upon the death of any one of the partners.